DOGE28/Zerto-Upgrade-Tutorial/README.md

 This point is incredibly important, as this two-away versioning also applies to compatibility.
 If Tonaquint is on 10.0 U2 and you upgrade to 10.0 U5 (three major versions apart), replication will break and you will need to roll back your whole environment.
 The ZVM will typically prevent you from upgrading to an incompatible version, but in the case it doesn't it's important to know this information.

-With Tonaquint's permission, you may go to https<span>://ZVM-IP</span>/management and log in with your admin account's credentials.
+With Tonaquint's blessing, you may go to https<span>://ZVM-IP</span>/management and log in with your admin account's credentials.
 From here you will go to the "Appliance Upgrade" tab where it will likely tell you that you have a new version available.

 You will see an upgrade button in the top right, click on it and you will see a list of available versions.
 Select the version that Tonaquint has asked you to upgrade to.
 You will want to ensure there is a Zerto "Z" next to the version you choose, then click "Upgrade".